Last Updated on March 26, 2025 by Christine Kaaloa

 Will you be visiting a country with religious or conservative dress norms?
 Are you expecting variations in climate during your trip?
 Preparing for flexibility is key.

-Southeast Asia is known for its tropical climate, often described as hot, hotter, and hottest—along with its rainy monsoon seasons.
+Southeast Asia is known for its tropical climate, often described as hot, hotter, and hottest—along with its rainy monsoon seasons, from October to December and, in some areas like Borneo, extending into February.
 Humidity is a constant companion, so plan to sweat.
+While the heat is constant, air-conditioning in transportation can be surprisingly cold—Thailand’s buses and trains, for example, are notorious for cranking the air conditioning high.

 Opt for quick-drying, lightweight fabrics like microfiber, nylon, or spandex blends.
 These materials are breathable, help regulate body temperature, and dry quickly, even in high humidity.
 Avoid heavy or thick fabrics that take longer to dry and can trap odors.
 Wet clothes left in your backpack all day can turn into an unpleasant surprise, so choosing the right materials makes a big difference.